 Northern State University's vision is to provide an unparalleled liberal arts education and become a leading regional university integrating education and technology.
 To support this vision, NSU requires that all incoming full-time freshmen bring a mobile device to campus.
 NSU provides numerous recommendations for purchasing a device, including vendors in which NSU technicians are certified to perform warranty work on.
 Please visit www.northern.edu/it to review our hardware and software requirements and recommendations.

 Instructional technology is available throughout the campus.
-Northern State University has over 50 "smart" classrooms that are equipped with multimedia presentation podiums that provide state-of-the-art audio/video and digital technologies and Internet connections.
+Northern State University has over 60 "smart" classrooms and instructional spaces that are equipped with multimedia presentation podiums that provide state-of-the-art audio/video and digital technologies and Internet connections.
 In addition, several smart rooms include interactive whiteboards.
-There are discipline-specific computer labs with specialized software in the art, business, chemistry, education, mathematics, music and physics departments.
-Distance delivery studios (Digital Dakota Network rooms) and selected classrooms with IP videoconference capabilities connect faculty and students to national and international resources.
+There are discipline-specific computer labs with specialized software in the graphic arts, business, physics, geosciences and music departments.
+Distance delivery studios (Digital Dakota Network rooms) and selected classrooms with IP video-conference capabilities connect faculty and students to national and international resources.
 Northern State University also offers asynchronous and synchronous delivery of course content via web streaming and video conferencing technology.
 In fact all Digital Dakota Network conferences are broadcast live, in real time, via the Internet and are available on demand via NSU's streaming technology.

 Many courses at Northern State University are enhanced with online course materials that provide students with convenient, 24-hour access to course notes, practice quizzes, electronic communication tools for out-of-class interaction between students and faculty, relevant Internet links, class assignments and grades.
 These resources are password protected and available only to enrolled students.
-The Beulah Williams Library has extensive online resources through its membership in the South Dakota Library Network and through subscriptions to numerous online journals and electronic databases.
-(See library entry under Academic Services for more information.)
+Access to academic resources and information for current students can be obtained through the myNSU portal.

-Technology service and support are provided to faculty, staff and students by the NET Services (Northern Educational Technology Services) division, which is administered by the Chief Information Technology Officer.
-The centers within NET Services include: 1) Technical Services (also providing Support Desk services), 2) Administrative Systems, 3) Instructional Design Center, 4) Media, Instructional Technology & Distance Delivery Center, 5) Network Services and 6) Web Development.
+Technology service and support are provided to faculty, staff and students by the NET Services (Northern Educational Technology Services) division, which is administered by the Vice President for Technology/Chief Information Officer.
+The centers within NET Services include: 1) Technical Support Services (also providing Support Desk services), 2) Administrative and Web Systems, 3) Instructional Design Center, 4) Media Services, and 5) Network and Security Services.
 All centers of operation for NET Services are located in the lower level, first floor and second floor of the Technology Center.
 Personnel for each department can be reached through the centralized Support Desk at (605) 626-2283.

 Technology Center, Room 148

-A centralized support desk, located in the Technology Center, Room 148, is the first point of contact for all faculty, staff and students needing technical assistance.
-The support desk coordinates all services provided by NET Services, and personnel can be contacted by phone at (605) 626-2283, e-mail at email@example.com or visiting the office at TC 148.
+Technical Support Services provides technology services and support to the students, faculty and staff of NSU including maintenance and support of the institutionally owned computers and peripherals, aiding students in proper upkeep of their personally owned computing equipment, consulting with campus personnel with specialized computing issues and approving purchases of computer equipment and software to ensure compatibility with the campus-computing environment.
+Technical Services also maintains all general use and discipline specific computer labs across campus and manages the centralized support desk, located in the Technology Center, Room 148.
+The Support Desk is the first point of contact for all faculty, staff and students needing technical assistance.
+The support desk coordinates all services provided by NET Services, and personnel can be contacted by phone at (605) 626-2283, e-mail at firstname.lastname@example.org or visiting the office at TC 148.

 Technology Center, Room 268

-Administrative Systems provide support for the statewide administrative systems for finance, purchasing, human resources and student information systems.
+Enterprise Systems and Development provide support for the statewide administrative systems for finance, purchasing, human resources and student information systems and all web development and services.
 Report programs are written to meet federal, state, local and other outside reporting requirements.
 Other systems are also developed to meet administrative and reporting requirements.
 Assistance is available for student and faculty researchers, as well.